 I am also a trustee of the New Music Players, which exists to promote the performance of contemporary serious music and I serve on the Finance and Investment Committee of the Children's Society.

-I am the compiler of The Tompkins Table of college rankings at Cambridge.
+The Tompkins Table of college rankings at Cambridge.